tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 mnemonic we have named after the five classical Greek elements (Earth, Air, Water, Fire and Aether).

+Note: all filenames used in the following sections are examples, and the filename patterns we use in the actual implementation may differ.

 Earth Dragons: Write/download and read/download collisions
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''